baw-de/ENGINEER/README.md

             2.47])
     ```

-4. An instance of the class `flap_gate` and the class `labyrinth` must be initialized like explained above.
-For this, either a self-designed labyrinth weir or the optimized one from case 2 can be used.
+4. An instance of the class `flap_gate` and the class `labyrinth` must be initialized as explained above.
+For doing this, either a self-designed labyrinth weir or the optimized one from case 2 can be used.

-6. In order to operate the valve, the following data is required: the design water level and the maximum angle of the flap in relation to the vertical.
+6. In order to operate the valve, the following data is required: the design water level and the maximum angle of the flap to the horizontal.
 Now the operational model can be initialized.
    ```python
     results, results_events = operational_model(Lab = bestLab,
                                   Kla =  kla,